NathanZC/discordtool-electron/README.md

 ## ⚠️ Important Notice

 This tool operates as a self-bot when interacting with the Discord API to manage messages and data.
-Using self-bots is against Discord's Terms of Service and there is a risk of account action, however, it is small.
+Using self-bots is against Discord's Terms of Service and there is a risk of account action, however, it is small and there are currently no known bans for this.

 *Use this tool at your own discretion.*